eam-00/Linux-Notes/Docker/docker-index.md

 Bridge to connect the different Pods.

 **3- Pod-to-Service Networking:**
+Kubernetes Services can act as an abstraction which can provide a single IP address and DNS thru which can be accessed.
+Endpoints tracks the IP address of the objects that service can send traffic to.

 ## Liveness Probe
 Apps running for long periods of time eventually transition to a broken state, there is no recovery other than restart.